 3. CLIMBERS … who are “dedicated to the lifelong ascent” and continue climbing even in the face of setbacks.

 According to Stoltz, the possession of AQ is what separates Climbers from Campers and Quitters.
 While Quitters and Campers turn into helpless victims in the face of adversity, Climbers respond “with a sense of purpose and a sense of control.”

-They all had something in common.
-Can you guess what?
+They all had something in common: experience overcoming adversity.